Building a Minimalist Twitter with Pake

 Finally

-In fact, Pake is a small project that I did unintentionally.
-At that time, I was used to using Mac to read WeChat Reading, and found that there was only a web version, so I packaged one myself.
-Later, many people came to ask how to do it, so I put the code on Github.
-In fact, the code is very simple, but the idea of using Rust to package is relatively new, including many contributors who participated in the construction later.
-I wanted to make it more perfect, easier to use than foreign paid Electron packaging tools, satisfying a wave of enthusiasts is enough.
+Pake was actually a small project I created unintentionally.
+At the time, I was used to reading WeChat Reading on Mac and found that there was only a web version, so I packaged one myself.
+Later, many people came to ask how to do it, so I put the code on GitHub.
+The code is actually very simple, but the idea of using Rust for packaging was relatively new.
+Many contributors later participated in its development.
+I wanted to make it more perfect and easier to use than foreign paid Electron packaging tools, satisfying enthusiasts is enough.